Naevrys/NPS_CivilEngineeringDiagnosticTool/docs/Final Report.md

 # **SQL Query Demonstration**

 	**Note \- I did not populate my tables/db with ALL of the campgrounds and amenities that exist within the NPS API, as it would have significantly impacted runtime and productivity.
-Results may be odd due to a small data sample.**
+Results may be odd due to a small sample of data.**

 1. **Business Question:** Which campgrounds have fewer than 30 sites?